xtuml/training/courses/System Modeling with the xtUML Editor/Start using the tool/Welcome Page/Welcome Page.md

-The welcome page is the start up page for every new workspace.
-This lesson demonstrates the content of the welcome page:
+The Welcome page is the start up page for every new workspace.
+This lesson demonstrates the content of the Welcome page:

 <ul>
 <li> Tutorial Videos on Mentor.com